 - i.
-Supports and advances the purposes of charter school law. - ii.
-Ensures that the authorizer's local board of education or authorizing board, leadership, and staff understand and are committed to the quality charter authorizing principles and standards and developing as authorizing professionals. - iii.
-Defines external relationships and lines of authority to protect its authorizing functions from conflicts of interest and political influence. - iv.
-Implements policies, processes, and practices that streamline and systematize its work toward stated goals, and executes its duties efficiently while minimizing administrative burdens on schools. - v.
-Evaluates its work regularly against national and state standards for quality authorizing and recognized effective practices, and develops and implements timely plans for improvement when necessary. - vi.
-States a clear mission for quality authorizing. - vii.
-Makes authorizing decisions that will result in positive student outcomes, in accordance with state law.
+Ensures that the authorizer's local board of education or authorizing board, leadership, and staff understand and are committed to these quality charter authorizing principles and standards. - ii.
+Defines external relationships and lines of authority to protect its authorizing functions from conflicts of interest and political influence. - iii.
+States a clear mission for quality authorizing and develops goals and timely plans for improvement in response to regular evaluation of its work against national and state authorizing standards. - iv.
+Implements policies, processes, and practices that streamline and systematize its work toward stated goals and executes its duties efficiently. - v.
+Makes authorizing decisions that are likely to result in positive student outcomes, in accordance with state law.